 - KENT Pride TC (11087), Wall Mountable, RO + UF + TDS Control, 8 L Tank, White, 15 LPH Water Purifier

 Top 3 RO Water Purifiers with an Alkaline Mineral Cartridge

-- Havells Max 7-litres RO UV Water Purifier (Sea Green)
+- Havells Max Alkaline 7-Liter RO+UV Water Purifier (Blue/White)